Transcaucasian Seim: Issue of relations with Turkey

 By the beginning of 1918, the Russian troops had actually left the Caucasian Front, and their positions were occupied by the Armenian Corps, the formation of which had not yet been completed.
-On February 12, two weeks before the convocation of the Transcaucasian Seim, Turkish troops, taking advantage of the collapse of the front and violating the conditions of the December 1917 Armistice, launched a large–scale offensive in the Erzurum, Van and Primorsky (Black Sea littoral) directions.
-Almost immediately, on February 13, the Turks occupied Erzincan, and on February 24 – Trebizond.
+On 12 February, two weeks before the convocation of the Transcaucasian Seim, Turkish troops, taking advantage of the collapse of the front and violating the conditions of the December 1917 Armistice, launched a large–scale offensive in the Erzurum, Van and Primorsky (Black Sea littoral) directions.
+Almost immediately, on 13 February, the Turks occupied Erzincan, and on 24 February – Trebizond.
 Under the onslaught of superior enemy forces, the scattered Armenian units retreated, covering the crowds of Western Armenian refugees leaving with them.

 At the very first meeting of the Transcaucasian Seim, a heated discussion unfolded on the independence of the Transcaucasia and relations with Turkey in view of the unfolding Turkish offensive.
 The Dashnak faction proposed leaving Transcaucasia as part of Russia on the rights of autonomy, divided into national cantons, and in relations with Turkey – to insist on self–determination of Western Armenia.
 The Azerbaijani delegation, for its part, stated that Transcaucasia should decide its fate independently of Russia, concluding peace with Turkey on the basis of refusal to interfere in its internal affairs.
 The Georgian side basically supported the Azerbaijanis in the issue of proclaiming the independence of Transcaucasia and concluding an independent treaty with Turkey, since the Transcaucasia simply did not have the strength for a military confrontation with Turkey.

 Due to the stubborn position of the Armenian faction, the issue of proclaiming independence was temporarily postponed.
 As for the position of Transcaucasia in future negotiations with Turkey on a separate peace, after a long discussion, the Seim adopted the following resolution:

-While the positions were being coordinated in the Seim, on March 6 the Turks captured Ardagan.
-On March 12, the 25,000–strong Turkish army of Vehip Pasha entered Erzurum.
+While the positions were being coordinated in the Seim, on 6 March the Turks captured Ardagan.
+On 12 March, the 25,000–strong Turkish army of Wehib Pasha entered Erzurum.
 The Armenian units defending the city fled, leaving behind large supplies of food and weapons.
 With the fall of Erzurum, the Turks actually regained control over all of Western Armenia.

 In connection with the deteriorating state of affairs at the front, the Transcaucasian Seim proposed to Turkey to hold peace talks in Trebizond.